Skip to content

 Sliding scale

-Full list from SAMHSA: County or local government funds; IHS/Tribal/Urban (ITU) funds; Federal military insurance (e.g., TRICARE); Other State funds; Private health insurance; Private or Community foundation; State education agency funds; Cash or self-payment
+Full payment list from SAMHSA: County or local government funds; IHS/Tribal/Urban (ITU) funds; Federal military insurance (e.g., TRICARE); Other State funds; Private health insurance; Private or Community foundation; State education agency funds; Cash or self-payment

 Contact & Location